 The black cat has many lives and have taken on many stories, both good and bad, throughout history and cultures.
 Stories that can get blurred between fact and fiction.
 In Western history, black cats have been looked upon as an evil omens, a spy of the devil, a companion of witches, or shape-shifting into witches themselves.
 The most infamous of curses is, that if a black cat crosses your path you will have bad luck.

-However, many cultures hold black cats in very high regard.
-Egyptian Goddesses favored them for their grace and elegance.
-In some cultures fishermen’s wives believed that that a black cat could hold the power to bring their husbands home safe from sea.
-The Japanese believe a single woman who owns a black cat will attract more suitors.
-In Great Britain’s English Midlands, a black cat is the ideal wedding gift, as they are meant to bring good luck and happiness to the bride.
+In Japan it is believed that a single woman who owns a black cat will attract more suitors.
+In Great Britain’s English Midlands, a black cat is thought to be the perfect wedding gift, as they will bring good luck and happiness to the bride.

 Modern Day Black Cats